Font Size:

 Resources for Public

-Prescription drug abuse is a problem.
+Prescription drug misuse is a problem.
 See yourself as part of the solution.

 If you have ever shared your prescription medication with a co-worker, family member, classmate, or friend, you may be part of the prescription drug abuse problem.